mako-framework/docs/08_learn_more/00_events.md

 ### Event listener

 The ```register``` method lets you register an event handler that will get executed when the event is triggered.
+You can register multiple handlers for the same event.
+They will be executed in the order that they were registered.

 	$this->event->register('foobar', function()
 	{